When my first child was born, I promised her she wasn’t going to hate her body like I’d hated mine.

 I found that

-- Weight and health are not nearly as linked as we’ve been led to believe
+- Weight and health are not linked in the ways we’ve been led to believe

 - That issues with food and our bodies are not caused by a psychological weakness or personal defect, they are a very normal response to certain environments.

-From there I found profound recovery from my own struggles with food and body image.
-About a year down the track, my daughter came home from school and said “mum, there is a boy in my class telling everyone how much he hates his fat tummy.
+On this learning journey, I found profound recovery from my own struggles with food and body image.
+And then, about a year down the track, my daughter came home from school and said “mum, there is a boy in my class telling everyone how much he hates his fat tummy.
 But I know his body is a good one, mum, because all bodies are good.
 I hope he learns how to respect his own body.”

 Right then and there I knew.
 I’d made good on my promise.